Holmes-Alan/Enhanced_PUFM/README.md

 <img src="./figure/overall_fm.jpg">

+It is an extension work to our previous AAAI conference paper, please refer to [[PUFM](https://github.com/Holmes-Alan/PUFM)]

 ## Abstract

 Recent advances in generative modeling have demonstrated strong promise for high-quality point cloud upsampling.
 In this work, we present PUFM++, an enhanced flow-matching framework for reconstructing dense and accurate point clouds from sparse, noisy, and partial observations.
 PUFM++ improves flow matching along three key axes: (i)~geometric fidelity, (ii)~robustness to imperfect input, and (iii)~consistency with downstream surface-based tasks.
 We introduce a two-stage flow-matching strategy that first learns a direct, straight-path flow from sparse inputs to dense targets, and then refines it using noise-perturbed samples to approximate the terminal marginal distribution better.
 To accelerate and stabilize inference, we propose a data-driven adaptive time scheduler that improves sampling efficiency based on interpolation behavior.
 We further impose on-manifold constraints during sampling to ensure that generated points remain aligned with the underlying surface.
 Finally, we incorporate a recurrent interface network (RIN) to strengthen hierarchical feature interactions and boost reconstruction quality.
 Extensive experiments on synthetic benchmarks and real-world scans show that PUFM++ sets a new state of the art in point cloud upsampling, delivering superior visual fidelity and quantitative accuracy across a wide range of tasks.